lingtalfi/Light_Database/README.md

 This plugin provides the following services:

-- database  (returns a SimplePdoWrapperInterface)
+- database  (returns a LightDatabaseService)

 The database service provides you access to a configured instance of the [LightDatabasePdoWrapper](https://github.com/lingtalfi/Light_Database/blob/master/doc/api/Ling/Light_Database/LightDatabasePdoWrapper.md), which extends the